Denis Defreyne

 My move to London is likely not happening soon.
 I’ve been shifting my attention to finding jobs in Berlin or remotely in Germany.
 It is much more important for me to have a job (I’ve got expenses!) than to be in London.
 The move to London could happen still, but likely not soon.
 2025 perhaps?

 As always: Would you like to work with me?
-Help me out: Get me a job in 2024!
+Help me out!

 By sheer coincidence, I found a way to create custom icon sets in Scrivener.
 Behold my new Scrivener icon setup: